Table of Contents

 When one considers all of the non-business related challenges that corporate and HR leaders have had to deal with that disrupted their plans and ongoing operations—think global pandemic, financial market meltdown(s), weather/climate disasters, terrorist attacks, and social unrest/riots, having to deal with political polarization in the workplace was probably low on the list of predictions.
 However, with half of the US population supporting or leaning towards one party or the other, and heightened emotions being stoked to convince voters to choose one side or the other, it was perhaps inevitable that workplace political polarization would seep into organizational environments.

-According to Gallup, the portions of the population considering themselves purely Republican or Democrat are equal at 28% each.
-While both parties are near their historic low points in unlearned party affiliation, adding in the independents who “lean” one way or the other, the totals come out as 46% Republican leaning and 45% Democratic leaning.
+According to Gallup, the share of the population who consider themselves purely Republican or Democrat is equal at 28% each.
+While both parties are near their historic lows in unlearned party affiliation, adding in the independents who “lean” one way or the other, the totals come out to 46% Republican-leaning and 45% Democratic-leaning.
 While such a balance might seem innocuous in a vacuum, the foundations of political leanings tell a more concerning story for workplace political polarization.

 Understanding the emotional basis for political beliefs